Azure-Samples/agent-openai-java-banking-assistant/README.md

 3. **Multi-Agent Architectures**: The debate between single and multi-agent systems highlights the versatility of multi-agent architectures in handling complex tasks requiring collaboration and multiple execution paths.
 Vertical and horizontal architectures represent two approaches, with most systems falling somewhere in between.
 Specifically, vertical architectures, where one agent acts as a leader coordinating with other specialized agents, are particularly relevant for building a personal banking assistant.
 This structure allows for a clear division of labor and efficient collaboration among agents with different functional domains.

-5. **MicroAgents Concept**: The idea of MicroAgents, as proposed by the semantic kernel team at Microsoft, offers a practical approach to implementing vertical multi-agent systems.
+5. **MicroAgents Concept**: The idea of MicroAgents, as proposed by the semantic kernel team at Microsoft, offers a practical approach for implementing vertical multi-agent systems.
 By partitioning agents by functional domain and associating each with a microservice, a banking assistant can leverage specialized knowledge and services (e.g., account management, transaction history, payments) to provide a comprehensive and user-friendly experience.